Reviews You Can Rely On

 Weight

-The weight of your pillow is a big concern if you plan to carry your camping pillow in your pack on long-distance backpacking excursions.
+The weight of your pillow is a big concern if you plan to carry your pillow in your pack on long-distance backpacking excursions.
 Shorter backpacking trips lasting a handful of days may allow for some leniency, and this metric shouldn't be important at all to car campers.
 We used our scale to measure the weight of each pillow, stuff sack included.
 In the end, we were trying to identify the pillow that best balances comfort and weight.

 Credit: Jason Wanlass